 â€œMuch of the time, the United States seems to have embraced a confused and pernicious form of individualism.
 This approach endorses rights of private property and freedom of contract, and respects political liberty, but claims to distrust â€˜government interventionâ€™ and insists that people must fend for themselves.
 This form of so-called individualism is incoherent, a tangle of confusions.â€ (p.
 3)

-As noted earlier, Sunstein agrees with Supreme Court Justice Stephen Breyerâ€™s assertion that the Constitution is a â€œlivingâ€ document whose meanings and mandates change with the passage of time.
-According to The Weekly Standard:
+As noted earlier, Sunstein agrees with Supreme Court Justice Stephen Breyerâ€™s assertion that the Constitution is a â€œlivingâ€ document whose meanings and mandates change with the passage of time.:

 â€œSunstein would give up on the idea that law is supposed to be an apolitical discipline in which practitioners put aside their political beliefs.
 The judiciary Sunstein contemplates would have Democratic and Republican caucuses.â€